Reed Coverdale | How Can America Become Free Again? | OAP #32

 Right.

-Oh, that's such that's such a good point.
+Oh, that's such, that's such a good point.

-We always we never want to actually make the hard decisions necessary in order to solve difficult problems.
+We always, we never want to actually make the hard decisions necessary in order to solve difficult problems.

-Uh especially in the sense that solving them is painful, even if it's simple, what we need to do, it's still painful for like constituents.
+Even if it's simple, what we need to do, it's still painful for like constituents.

 I think it's a global terrorist organization.